Hearing Aid Troubleshooting

 Get into the habit of switching your hearing aid to “OFF” whenever you remove it.
 This can significantly prolong battery life.
 If the aid does not have an “OFF” setting, store your hearing aid with the battery compartment open.

 If you suspect your hearing aid is broken or damaged, do not attempt to repair it yourself.
-Consult your audiologist or hearing aid dealer for assistance.
+Consult your audiologist for assistance.

 The Dri-Aid Kit absorbs moisture from your hearing aid, prolonging its lifetime and increasing its sound quality.